Multics > About

 • For small device windows, the home page multics.html also uses conditional CSS to eliminate some padding and floating of elements.

 • Some pages contain tables that cannot be reflowed into a small window.
 No viewport is set for these.
 The tables can be viewed by scrolling left and right.
-Over time these tables should be eliminated. (sites.html replaced a TABLE with a list of DIVs with the use of FLEX.)
+Over time these tables should be eliminated.
+(For example, sites.html replaced a TABLE with a list of DIVs with the use of FLEX.)

 • About 80 picture elements are too wide for a small viewport, so they require horizontal scrolling.
 Eventually I will provide alternate content using CSS.
 I have a list..